x-ndy/twitter_postgres_indexes/README.md

 $ time docker-compose exec pg_denormalized ./check_answers.sh sql.denormalized
 ```

-You will likely notice that the denormalized representation is significantly slower than the normalized representation when there are no indexes present.
-My solution takes about 4 minutes without indexes, and 3 seconds with indexes.
-The indexed solution is still slower than the normalized solution because there are sorts in the query plan that the indexes cannot eliminate.
-In fact, no set of indexes would be able to eliminate these sorts... we'll talk later about how to eliminate them using materialized views.

 > **HINT:**
 > Here is the output of timing my SQL queries with no indexes present.
 > ```